MobipayLimited/malipo-woocommerce-plugin/readme.txt

 == IPN/Callback URL ==

 * Your IPN endpoint is displayed in the Malipo settings.
-Copy this URL and add it to your Malipo/MobiPay dashboard to receive payment status updates.
+Copy this URL and add it to your Malipo dashboard to receive payment status updates.
 * Example: `https://yourdomain.com/wp-json/malipo/v1/ipn`

 == Frequently Asked Questions ==